testing-library/testing-library-docs/docs/react-testing-library/cheatsheet.md

   - [See all supported events](https://github.com/testing-library/dom-testing-library/blob/master/src/events.js)
 - **act** wrapper around
   [react-dom/test-utils act](https://reactjs.org/docs/test-utils.html#act);
-  react-testing-library wraps render and fireEvent in a call to `act` already so most cases should not require using it manually
+  React Testing Library wraps render and fireEvent in a call to `act` already so most cases should not require using it manually

 ## Other